martinberlin/eink-calendar/README.md

     //#define DEEPSLEEP_ENABLED

-Amount of seconds that the ESP32 is awake:

-    #define SLEEP_AFTER_SECONDS 20

 Note that ESP8266 uses another function to deepsleep and has a maximum deepsleep time of about 3 hours: